This is our review of FlexJobs, the popular paid job search site that specializes in flexible and remote work.

 - This Week’s News: This is a weekly roundup of FlexJobs in the news.

-There are dozens of job categories on FlexJobs, but don’t be overwhelmed.
-With the excellent Advanced Search feature, you can narrow down the listings to the most relevant opportunities for you.
+There are dozens of job categories on FlexJobs.
+However, you can narrow these down with the Advanced Search feature to find the most relevant opportunities.

 There are 11 criteria you can use to hone your search:

-- Keywords: I found that it’s best to be broad here.
-Use “Video Game” rather than “Video Game Developer,” for example.
+- Keywords: I found that it’s best to start broad then narrow down your search.
+For example, use “Video Game” rather than “Video Game Developer.”
 That’s because employers may not always write a post in a way that allows it to get through a keyword search that’s too specific.